 -Introduce the dog to the equipment before you attach them to it.
 Avoid making them unsure or scared.
 It is not only “plug and play”

 Let the dog sniff and examine the equipment in their own pace.

--We let young dogs get used to the sounds the bike, kickbike and ski are making by letting them run free next to us.
+-We let young dogs get used to the sounds the bike, scooter and ski are making by letting them run free next to us.

 One of Viktor`s best tips is to finish the training before the dog is feeling tired.

--A dog can be compared to a 3-year old, if the trip is to tiring it is not fun.
+-A dog can be compared to a 3-year old, if the trip is too tiring it is not fun.
 Create positive associations.

 One challenge at a time

-Linn Beate says, to make sure the dog succeeds, introduces one new challenge at a time.
+Linn Beate says, to make sure the dog succeeds, introduce one new challenge at a time.

 -If the dog is stressed about the surroundings, it is clever to do the first training in a closed environment without that type of challenge.
 Once the dog manages the situation there, additional disturbing elements can be gradually introduced.
 Then you get a confident dog.
 Don`t do everything at once.
 Then the chances of failing are big.

 Do you have a dog that can be a good example?
 Involve it in the training.
 Dogs don`t only learn from us, but also from each other.
 But be careful, it is also valid for bad habits.